lucasportella/all-in-one-recipes/README.md

 # all-in-one-recipes
 ## Frontend recipes app
 Create, make and control recipes.
-Built with with React Hooks/Context API
+Built with with React Hooks/Context API.
+Developed with collaboration of Vinicius Palenske, Victo Cabrera Lopes and Paulo Freire.
+I was mostly responsible for login page, details page and all the logic behind localstorage.

 ## How to install